 Ashfield is located in the Inner West, located southwest of the Sydney CBD – about 8k away.
 Vastly accommodating low-rise apartments, detached houses, and a few grand Victorian buildings, Ashfield has a deep cultural history.

-Everything you could possibly need is within twenty minutes of the suburb, including shops, education, recreational and sporting resources, and many jobs.
+Everything you could possibly need is within twenty minutes of the Inner West suburb, including shops, education, recreational and sporting resources, and many jobs.
 It also has excellent public transport.

 The median house price is $1,590,000, while units are an average of $710,000.
 Weekly rental income for houses is about $650 a week, and the rental yield is 2.1% per year.
 You can expect about $420 a week plus a rental yield of 3.1% for units in Ashfield, making it a strong prospect for a growing investment property in Sydney.

-Only 5km from the Sydney CBD, Balmain is an affluent area with a vibrant culture.
+Only 5km west from the Sydney CBD, Balmain is an affluent area with a vibrant culture.
 It’s an incredibly popular place to live.
-Balmain is home to a trendy restaurant scene, pubs, cafes, stores, and bakeries.
+Balmain is home to a trendy restaurant scene, pubs, cafes, stores, bakeries, and other day-to-day services.
 The suburb features a mix of affluent Victorian buildings alongside restored sandstone workers’ cottages.
 It’s a pretty hilly area, so one storey houses are in short supply.

 The median price of houses in Balmain has steadily increased over the last five years by a capital growth of 19.49%, more substantial than many other Sydney suburbs.
 The average property price is $2,306,000 for a house, while landlords bring in around $875 a week.
 Unit prices are similarly affluent at $1,220,000 to buy and $650 a week to rent.

-It’s a suburb high in demand, guaranteeing that any property investment will result in high capital growth.
+It’s a suburb high in demand among buyers, guaranteeing that any property investment will result in high capital growth.